TamannaaSinghh/TamannaaSinghh/README.md

 - 📫 How to reach me **singhtamannaa21@gmail.com**

 - ⚡ Fun fact **When I'm not coding, you can find me at the gym, watching dramatic movies and plays, or anchoring events.
 I also enjoy clay modeling and writing scripts.
-PLus i Love burgers and Ice-Creams soo muchh.😋🎭💪**
+Plus I Love burgers and Ice-Creams soo muchh.😋🎭💪**
 - ![wondrwoman gif](https://github.com/TamannaaSinghh/TamannaaSinghh/assets/158739752/a3b43e31-0477-40f0-be8e-302096976302)

 -https://gifdb.com/coding